The TASEP speed process

 It follows that

-Now, \lemref{joint_limit} (see the subsequent discussion) shows that we can take a joint limit as $U_0(t)$ converges in distribution to uniform on $[-\rho,\rho]$ and $\nu_t$ converges weakly in probability to a fixed measure which is $1/(2\rho)$ times Lebesgue on a strip.
+Now, Lemma~\ref{L:joint_limit} (see the subsequent discussion) shows that we can take a joint limit as $U_0(t)$ converges in distribution to uniform on $[-\rho,\rho]$, and $\nu_t$ converges weakly in probability to a fixed measure which is $1/(2\rho)$ times Lebesgue on a strip.
 Thus